Rufus Ada George: Background

-Under the administration of Chief Melford Okilo, he was the Secretary to the State Government and had held other positions including Director-General, Works Directorate and Director of Tribunals and Enquires.
+Under the administration of Chief Melford Okilo, he was the Secretary to the State Government and had held other positions including Director-General, Works Directorate and Director of Tribunals and Enquiries.

 Later he was the deputy managing director of the investment company Dangil Holdings Limited (1984–1991), before being elected governor of Rivers State.

 Governor of Rivers State

 Ada George was elected on the National Republican Convention (NRC) platform as Governor of Rivers State in the preliminary elections sponsored by General Ibrahim Babangida as a step towards full democracy with the Third Republic.
 He took office in January 1992.

 His deputy governor was Peter Odili, who was himself elected governor in 1999.

 In 1993 the Ogoni people in Rivers State, led by the Movement for the Survival of the Ogoni People, protested against exploitation by Shell, Ada George's former employer.
 Violence resulted.
 The Ogoni considered that the governor was encouraging the conflict.
 There was a delay of two months before federal troops were deployed to restore the peace.

 Ada George's tenure ended when General Sani Abacha took power in a military coup in November 1993.
 Ada George retired into private life until the ban on politics was lifted by Abacha's successor Abdulsalami Abubakar in 1998.